DeepBrain-AI/docs/docs/aistudioV3/reference/edit-project.md

 # Edit project and export

-Edit existing project and export the video.
+Editing and exporting a project involves fetching the existing project information and modifying only certain data (such as scripts, images, etc.) to synthesize a new video.

 <br/>